SchnyderKay/M324/Theory/CI.md

 - Enable **parallel workstreams** for faster development.
 - Organize **structured releases** without hindering the production environment.
 - Maintain a **bug-free** and stable codebase, ensuring quick fixes and releases without disruption.

----
-Here's a rewritten version of the section with the updates included:

----

 ## How We Implemented Our Branching Strategy